 To find a solution that balances the needs of the district with those of taxpayers, the Board is seeking to engage the entire school community in a transparent and inclusive way.
 This process will begin to unfold during the spring and will continue over the next several months.
 Throughout the process, the Board will share more information about the district’s needs and the process being used to address those needs.
 Board members will seek input and feedback from our staff and community members.

-What are the specific positions that will be included in the referendum?
+What is the order of when the specific positions will be added in each year?

-All new positions will fit within the areas of safety, addressing mental health needs of students, and expanded learning opportunities.
-As the funds will flow into the district over the course of six years, it is not possible to say that we need will an exact number of positions in each area.
-We will evaluate the three areas of need each year and the Board will make the decision on which positions will be added each year to address the greatest need at that time.
+All new positions will fit within the areas of safety, addressing the mental health needs of students and expanded learning opportunities.
+Because funds would flow into the district over the course of six years, it is not possible to list the order of positions at this time.
+We will evaluate the three investment areas each year, and the Board will decide which positions or investment areas will be added to address the greatest need at that time.
 The options are outlined in detail above.

 Why do we need to expand virtual school options?